cristian-diaconescu/cristian-diaconescu.github.io/_posts/2015-12-01-mac-tips-for-windows-users.md

 I was blown away by how well integrated this feature is.
 As far as I know, there's nothing as streamlined in Windows.

  In most applications that deal with documents, go to `File > Revert to > Browse All versions` and find all the previous versions of the document you're working with, neatly displayed, one for every time you pressed `Save`.

+ ## The tip of the iceberg

+ The points I have touched are just things off the top of my tired, sleepy head late at night.
+ I'm pretty sure I have missed things I do regularly.

+ And I am *certain* there are so many tricks that I simply don't know.

+ I would love to hear about *your* favourite tricks in the comments!
+You know... **learn and let learn*.